 In IFSC competitions, there are two qualification routes and the best athletes will get into the final round.
-All difficulties noted here were observed in mens routes (womens routes are slightly easier in most categories) and estimated at competitions and may change over time.
+All difficulties noted here were observed in mens routes (womens routes are slightly easier in most sport classes) and estimated at competitions and may change over time.
 Competition routes are sometimes difficult to rate because their style is progressive (commercial gym routes are more the same difficulty from bottom to top) and depending on the route, not many athletes got to the finishing hold and could estimate the difficulty …

 So if you ask “How hard do I have to climb to participate in international Paraclimbing competitions”, the answer is complex and begins with “It depends …”.

 AL1 (sitting in a wheelchair, no control over their lower body) athletes campus everything.
 Overhanging walls are preferred so that legs won’t scratch over the wall.

 AL2 (leg amputee, limb deficiency or leg length difference) athletes may choose if they want to climb with or without prosthesis.
 Routes must be set in a way that it is no difference if the athlete uses a prosthesis or not and if left or the right leg is missing.
 More footholds to allow alternate body positions can help a lot here.
 Traverses and corners can be very tricky for these athletes while overhanging walls are no problem at all.
 Difficulties range from 7a up to 8b in this sport class.

 AU1 (upper arm amputee) can only use one arm for climbing.
 So the climbing style is campusing with one arm.
 Traverses, overhanging walls and big moves on big holds are not desired in this category.
 Putting more footholds can help athletes to position their body in a better way and to avoid left/right differences.
 It shall be no difference if the left or right arm is missing.
 Climbing difficulties range from 5c-6b in this sport class.